James G. Blaine Society: Come visit, but don't stay

 After Holbrook's death in 1964, Oregon author Ralph Friedman became the champion of the James G. Blaine Society for a short period.
 While his book Oregon for the Curious captured the state's unique character, it was also a book some considered an advertisement for Oregon immigration.
 Friedman prepared a form letter to counter that impression.
 The letter read in part:

 In 1971, the James G. Blaine Society got a big boost when Governor Tom McCall invited tourists to visit Oregon, but then added "but for heaven's sake don't stay."
 This public remark got national press coverage, and was even aired on the CBS Evening News.
 The governor's remarks also created a demand for Oregon ungreeting cards, which were popular for many years.
 The most famous ungreeting card read: "Governor Tom Lawson McCall, on behalf of the citizens of the Great State of Oregon, cordially invites you to visit ...Washington, California, Idaho, Nevada, or Afghanistan..."
 The sale of bumper stickers with phrases like "Don't Californicate Oregon" also became popular across the state in the 1970s.
 The governor's "come visit, but don't stay" remark as well as the ungreeting cards and bumper stickers articulated the values of the James G. Blaine Society.

 In the early 1970s, a freelance writer from Portland named Ron Abell made an attempt to officially organize the James G. Blaine Society.
 Abell incorporated the society and issued membership cards.
 However, only a small number of people actually paid to join.
 As the society's unofficial president and self-appointed spokesman, Abell received regular media coverage throughout the state.
 In his speeches, Abell often highlighted the rain in western Oregon and the dry desert heat of eastern Oregon with comments like: "We had a good summer last year.
 It came on a Sunday so lots of people got to enjoy it."
 As the subject of numerous articles in local and national publications, Abell eventually got more publicity than he wanted and he tried to disconnect himself from media coverage of the society.

 Heritage

 In 1970, an article in Smithsonian magazine estimated that most Oregon residents claimed membership in the James G. Blaine Society.
 The article also speculated that the "James G. Blaine Society may end up as the most popular organization ever to come on the Oregon scene."
 By the end of the 1980s, media interest in the James G. Blaine Society began to wane.
 Today, few outside the state are even aware of the society; however, many Oregonians are still familiar with the James G. Blaine Society and media articles occasionally mention the society.
-While it has generally disappeared from public view, the James G. Blaine Society remains an interesting part of Oregon history and culture.
+While it has generally disappeared from public view, the James G. Blaine Society remains a part of Oregon history and culture.

 The Oregon Historical Society research library maintains a collection of society documents contributed by Ron Abell.
 The collection includes society related correspondence, membership lists, and newspaper reports.